100 Days (1991 film): Plot

 However, as the video cassette is being played, Devi gets another shock: she sees her sister Rama confronting Ram.
-Based on the evidence in the video cassette, it becomes clear that Ram is the murderer.
+Based on the evidence in the video cassette, it seems that Ram is the murderer.
 Devi tells him that she is pregnant with his child.
-Ram offers to explain.
-Ram tells that he was from an affluent family, but his father lost all his wealth due to gambling and eventually died.
+Ram offers to explain about Rama.
+Ram says that he was from an affluent family, but his father lost all his wealth to gambling and eventually died.
 When Ram sought financial help from his relatives, they spurned his requests, leaving him helplessly alone.
 Consequently, he took to illegal ways of earning money.
 He ran into Jagmohan and Parvati.
-Later, the trio became partners and started smuggling the artifacts from museums and replaced them with fakes.
+Later, the trio became partners and started smuggling the artifacts from museums and replacing them with fakes.
 Rama suspected it and decided to expose them.
 That night, Ram went to talk to Rama.
 But Jagmohan, who was also there, lost his temper and shot her dead.
 Parvati was secretly taping the incident, but due to her camera's angle, it looked as if Ram was the killer.
-Ram offers to surrender to police and phones them.
+Ram offers to surrender to the police and phones them.
 He confesses his crime and asks them to come to his place.

-No sooner has he stopped talking, when Jagmohan stabs him in his back.
+No sooner has he stopped talking than Jagmohan stabs him in his back.
 Ram loses consciousness, while Devi fights with Jagmohan.
 In this unequal fight, Devi is overpowered and rendered unconscious after being hit on her forehead by a conch hurled at her by Jagmohan.
-Then, Jagmohan buries her alive in the same wall where he had buried Rama.
+Jagmohan immures her in the same wall where he had buried Rama.
 Just as he is about to escape, he sees Sunil coming in.
-Jagmohan hides while Sunil is surprised to see the mansion open with nobody in it.
-Just then, Devi's wrist watch alarm chimes.
+Jagmohan hides, while Sunil is surprised to see the mansion unlocked with nobody inside.
+Just then, Devi's wristwatch alarm chimes.
 Sunil is surprised to hear the sound coming from behind the wall and puts two and two together.
-He starts removing the bricks of freshly constructed wall, when Jagmohan suddenly attacks him.
-However, Sunil puts up a good fight and is able to defeat him.
-Ram wakes up too and goes towards the wall to remove the bricks and manages to remove the unconscious Devi from the wall.
+He starts removing the bricks of the freshly constructed wall when Jagmohan attacks him.
+Sunil puts up a fight and is able to defeat him.
+Ram wakes up too and goes towards the wall to remove the bricks, and manages to bring the unconscious Devi from the wall.
 Sunil soon overpowers Jagmohan and dumps him into the swimming pool.